Azalanazi/AzizPortfolio/README.md

 This is a portfolio that contains Data Science and Analysis projects made for Academic, Self-Learning, and Professional Purposes.

 ## Hello and Welcome!
-I'm Abdulaziz Alanazi, a data scientist from Saudi Arabia with a year of professional experience.
+I'm Abdulaziz Alanazi, a data scientist from Saudi Arabia with several years of experience in data analysis and ML.
 Passionate about data in all its forms, I hold a Bachelor's degree in Computer Science and completed my Master's in Data Science.
 This journey has been enriching, and I'm eager to apply my skills in practical settings while continuing to learn and grow.
 Join me as we explore the boundless opportunities of data science together!

 <img width="600" src="https://github.com/Azalanazi/AzizPortfolio/assets/89488361/5a442760-21f7-4753-be34-5ca056a1aa84">

                                                                                              Ksa= +966547858701
-                                                                                             US= +17209982855

                                                                                              Email: Abdulaziz.aldeedab@gmail.com

 ______________________________________________________________________________________________________________________________